nwon24/nlp/nlp.md

 [Code](W2/experiment.py)

 (The model does well---but only on data within the range of its input!
 Passing
-$100\pi$ to the model, for example, returns rubbish.
+$100\pi$ to the model, for example, returns rubbish.)

-# Week 3 - Vectorisation and classification algorithms
+# Week 3: Vectorisation and classification algorithms

 To pass text to a classification algorithm or model, it must be vectorised.
 This is because an algorithm can operate on text.
 Algorithms for turning text into numerical input are called vectorisers.